Sometimes I would like to use also a fullsize beam for 80 m, but it works amazing also with smaller antennas.

 Four outputs to LEDs provide an indication of SWR an status.
 It is possible to indicates standing wave ratio lower 1.5, 2, 2.5, and 3 and greater 3.
 The fourth LED is a tuning indicator.
 It is lit when the tuner is trying to find a match.

 Result: Easy to built and easy to use.
 Good for QRP!

 In the meantime I still made a few modifications for the QRP Automatic Tuner, which facilitates the work with it.

 As follower there was the version Z11 with latch relais, so that the tuner consume after tuning next to nothing current.
 In addition the tuning algorithm was modified, so the tuning process is quicker.
-At the time there is the Z-11ProII for up to 125 W, which can be powerd from 8 AA batteries or external.
+At the time there is the Z-11ProII for up to 125 W, which can be powerd from 8 AA batteries or from an external power supply.
 And this tuner used also latch relais.

 ZM-2 Roy Gregson, W6EMT, Emtech

 The ZM-2 by Roy Gregson, W6EMT, Emtech tunes unbalance fed antennas (for example long wires, windowms, short wires) and balance fed antennas (for example dipols, loops, verticals) and tunes out coax fed antenna mismatches.
 It was also buyable from QRPproject.
 Does all the above at 80 thru 10 m, and usually much faster then other ATUs up to 15 W maximal.
 In the ZM-2 there is visual SWR indicator.
 It is usable for output power until 15 W and from 80 to 10 m.